 - Doctor of Audiology students and faculty in the department of communicative disorders visit Merida, Yucatan, Mexico to administer audiologic testing to hundreds of people, primarily children.

 - Members of the department of physical therapy travel to the Universidad Nacional Autonoma de Nicaragua in Managua to assist local faculty in the development of curricula and training programs in rehabilitation.

 Occupational Therapy Equal Access Clinic

 At the student-run Occupational Therapy Equal Access Clinic in Gainesville, patients who are uninsured or underinsured can receive occupational therapy services.
-The clinic is held in conjunction with the PT Equal Access Clinic and is open to the public from 6-9 p.m. on the third Thursday of each month at UF Health Family Medicine – Main.
-Walk-ins are welcome but appointments are preferred.
-Call 352-672-6555 for more information.
+The clinic is held in conjunction with the PT Equal Access Clinic and is open to the public from 6-8 p.m. on the first and third Thursdays of each month at 1621 SW 13th Street (above CVS).